 The first step you’ll need to take to work as a taxi driver in London is to apply for a taxi driver’s licence.
 The requirements for getting a taxi driver’s licence are quite strict in London and many people are not able to pass the necessary tests.
 However if you’re determined enough then this shouldn’t put you off.

 You’ll also need to get the right cover to work as a taxi driver.
-There are many sites now where you can get London taxi insurance quotes very easily so getting a policy at an affordable rate shouldn’t prove too much of a challenge.
+There are many sites now where you can get public hire taxi insurance quotes very easily so getting a policy at an affordable rate shouldn’t prove too much of a challenge.

 If you’re the type of person who’s not suited to working behind a desk for 8 hours a day, then you might find that a driving career is a much better fit.